The Salt Path

-The Salt Path is a 2018 memoir, nature, and travel book by Raynor Winn.
-It details the long-distance walk along the South West Coast Path, in South West England, by Winn and her husband, Moth, after they lost their home, and Moth was diagnosed with fatal corticobasal degeneration (CBD).
-It deals with the theme of homelessness and the nature of home in the face of the unpredictability of life.
+The Salt Path is a 2018 memoir by Raynor Winn.
+It details a long-distance walk along the South West Coast Path in England, which Winn claims to have taken with her husband, Moth, after he was diagnosed with fatal corticobasal degeneration (CBD) and they lost their home.

+The Salt Path was translated into 25 languages and had sold two million copies by May 2026.
 It was shortlisted for the 2018 Wainwright Prize and the Costa Book Awards, and won the 2019 RSL Christopher Bland Prize.
-The book was universally welcomed warmly by critics.
-A 2024 film adaptation of the same name has Gillian Anderson and Jason Isaacs in the lead roles.
+It was followed by the sequels The Wild Silence (2020) and Landlines (2022).
+A film adaptation starring Gillian Anderson and Jason Isaacs premiered in 2024.

-Some background events central to the premise of the book were disputed following an investigative piece in July 2025 by The Observer, which stated that Winn lost her home after stealing £64,000 from her employer, and cast doubt on her husband's diagnosis of CBD.
-Raynor has since denied these claims and said she was taking legal advice.
+A report published by The Observer in July 2025 alleged that many parts of The Salt Path were fabricated, finding that Winn had lost her home after stealing £64,000 from her employer, and cast doubt on Moth's diagnosis.
+Raynor denied the allegations.